bigcommerce/dev-docs/docs/api-docs/bopis/known-limitations.md

 ### 1.2 Location management
 #### 1.2.1 Location states
 - Currently, the `enabled` and `storefront_visibility` flags on the Location object do similar things.
-- Both flags determine if a a location will return through any of the Storefront APIs, including getting available pickup methods.
+- Both flags determine if a location will return through any of the Storefront APIs, including getting available pickup methods.
 - They also determine if any stock for products at a location contribute to the "available to sell" total returned via Storefront APIs.
 - The intent is to have `storefront_visiblity` continue to control location visibility/readability, and by extension stock availability, through the Storefront APIs.
 - However, the `enabled` flag will additionally also control whether a location is usable for the creation of orders and pickup methods and editing of stock levels using the management APIs.